 Deke is a Greek term used in the Bible that means “to serve”.
 This is why many Christian colleges will have some reference to the term Deke when listing service-learning requirements.
 With many institutions, no matter how large or small, liberal or conservative, there is a service-learning requirement that’s enforced every academic semester.

 Service-learning programs are academic programs where students must engage with their classmates and members of their community in a meaningful way where they can make a difference in the setting they are in.
-In most cases, you will have to complete between 8 and 10 service-learning hours per semester which will add up to a total of 80 service hours for an entire 4-year program.
+In most cases, you will have to complete between eight and 10 service-learning hours per semester which will add up to a total of 80 service hours for an entire four-year program.